k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

 ## **Overview**

 The batch monitoring dashboard has been added to Fabric version 6.5.2.
+It has been designed to provide a clear picture of all batch processes running across your Fabric servers at play.
+The dashboard delivers real time and historical insights such as performance or success/failure rates on per node, per entity or per status basis.

-It can be accessed from Fabric's [Web Admin](/articles/30_web_framework/01_web_framework_overview.md) panel by doing the following steps:
+The Batch Monitoring Dashboard can be accessed from Fabric's [Web Admin](/articles/30_web_framework/01_web_framework_overview.md) panel by doing the following steps:
 - Navigate to **Admin > Processes > Batch**,
 - Select the ```...``` button in the first column of the batch processes table - ![image](images/28_jobs_and_batch_services_batchMonitor4.PNG)
 - Select the **Monitor** item of the *menu*. as illustrated in the picture below: